 Contestants should also be aware that there are quite a few freely available programs and applets that may aid in some of the more tedious aspects of code breaking (e.g. frequency analysis).
 However, keep in mind that there are never any guarantees with such software!

 Individual undergraduate students, or teams of up to three, are eligible to participate.
 Each individual or team must have a faculty sponsor in order to register.

 When the contest begins at 4 p.m.
-PDT on April 16, 2015, the Cipher Challenges will be available at this website on the left sidebar.
+PDT on April 16, 2015, the Cipher Challenges will be available at this website.
 Begin working and have fun!
 Solutions need to be submitted by 4 p.m.
 April 20, 2015.
 All times are Pacific Daylight Time.